Dear employer who wants an awesome, creative and cool employee who works smart,

 Both films made the deadline and have gone on to have more success.
 Both films won the audience award for the festival.
 Low Tide went on to screen at various film festivals including the Phoenix Film Festival.
 Tailed is now a web series that we all will hope go further.
 You can find out more about Tailed at https://www.facebook.com/Tailedfilmseries

-The last and biggest story though comes from how I have funded the travel.
+The next story though comes from how I have funded the travel.
 I sit on whatever money I can, and that can be hard considering I am a gadget geek.
 I love my gadgets, but I love to travel more.
 I book photo sessions and video edits when they arise.
 I also use crowdsource funding!
 Indiegogo and GoFundMe have been my friends on my adventures.
 To get people to fund is a task in itself and while I have not raised enough funds to avoid eating packaged ramen, I still have gone for it anyway!
-My most recent crowdsource campaign is http://www.patreon.com/ShaggyKDM.
+My most recent crowdsource campaign was http://funds.gofundme.com/dashboard/KDMApprenticeElectrician.
 The effort was made and I have learned from it.

 As demonstrated, I am a diverse; creative and eccentric (in a good way) worker who will give you ALL that I can give.
 I want to show my skills for you.
 I want to grow in my skills as we all grow together and produce the best product possible, regardless of what the task/field is.
 Allow me the opportunity to work for you.
 I look forward to hearing from you soon.
 You can reach me through the form below!